Mount Evelyn

 Mount Evelyn is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Mount Evelyn's population is approximately 10,076 as of Aug 2025.
-This represents a growth of 277 people since the 2021 Census, which recorded a population of 9,799.
-The increase is estimated from ABS data showing an EPP of 10,032 in June 2024 and 35 new addresses validated since the Census date.
-This results in a population density of 593 persons per square kilometer.
-Mount Evelyn's growth rate of 2.8% since the 2021 Census is close to the SA3 area's growth rate of 3.3%.
-Natural growth contributed approximately 65.3% to recent population gains.
+Mount Evelyn's population is 10,076 as of November 2025.
+This reflects an increase of 277 people since the 2021 Census, which reported a population of 9,799.
+The change is inferred from ABS estimates: 10,032 in June 2024 and additional validated addresses post-Census.
+Population density is 593 persons per square kilometer.
+Mount Evelyn's growth rate since the Census (2.8%) is close to its SA3 area's average (3.3%).
+Natural growth contributed approximately 65.3% of recent population gains.

 Frequently Asked Questions - Population